200anxy/Fight-The-Slimes/README.md

-Hi there this is my first unity game thing
+Hi there this is my first unity game

 I've uploaded all the code at the same time, if you are wondering why its all here in the same push Yeah, enjoy, its from this [Youtube](https://www.youtube.com/watch?v=7iYWpzL9GkM) video if you want it

-Thanks and also pls leave a star
+Thanks and also pls leave a

+If you think there any improvements to be made, let me know my doing a pull request or smthn like that

+# USE THE CODE IF YOU WANT TO, its from the yt video